stfc/PSyclone/doc/user_guide/psy_layer.rst

 functional responsibilities are to

-1. map the arguments supplied by an Algorithm ``invoke`` call to the arguments required by a Built-in or Kernel call (as these will not have a one-to-one correspondance).
+1. Map the arguments supplied by an Algorithm ``invoke`` call to the arguments required by a Built-in or Kernel call (as these will not have a one-to-one correspondance);
-2. call any Kernel routines such that they cover the required iteration space and
+2. Call any Kernel routines such that they cover the required iteration space and
-3. perform any Built-in operations (either by including the necessary code directly in the PSy layer or by e.g. calling a maths library) and
+3. Perform any Built-in operations (either by including the necessary code directly in the PSy layer or by e.g. calling a Maths library) and
-4. include any required distributed memory operations such as halo swaps and reductions.
+4. Include any required distributed memory operations such as halo swaps and reductions.

 Its other role is to allow the optimisation expert to optimise any required distributed memory operations, include and optimise any